PazziV/Unity-Tutorial-Test/README.md

         SceneManager.LoadScene("GameOver"); //<--- Add this
     }
 ```
-> next up the GameOver Script looks like this:
+Next up the GameOver Script looks like this:
 ```C#
     [SerializeField] PlayerData data;
     [SerializeField] TextMeshProUGUI scoreText;